m4ttsch/omscs-notes-notes/secure-computer-systems/12-distributed-systems-2.md

 ## A Single Node

-A node is the machine hardware, denoted $M$. $M$ is running an operating system (i.e. Linux).
+The machine hardware is denoted $M$. $M$ is running an operating system (i.e. Linux).
 The machine and the operating system together constitute a node.

 A principal N might be in a role.
 For example, *N as manager* means that N is taking on the role of a manager, the **as** operator is for roles.
 The role can limit authority because it only lets you do a subset of the things you could otherwise do.